Mountain goat meat - a specialty in Ninh Binh

 Ninh Binh Mountain Goat

-Like any meat, the preparation of goat varies greatly, such as pan fried, grilled, barbequed, slow cooked and so on.
-A Ninh Binh Specialty Food Binh is “Dê Tái Chanh” also known as the less than appetizing English translation of “Boiled Goat with Lemon Juice”.
+Like any meat, the preparation of goat varies greatly, such as pan fried, grilled, barbecued, slow cooked and so on.
+People consider “Dê Tái Chanh” a Ninh Binh specialty food, though its English translation, “Boiled Goat with Lemon Juice,” sounds less appetizing.
 Mrs Cuc Daisy of Ninh Binh, shared with us the traditional method passed down by her family to rid the goat meat of its strong smell and make it sweet and refreshing.

 Preparation

-First a carefully selected portion of fresh goat is washed thoroughly and allowed to drain.
-A marinade is then prepared using a mixture of ginger, galangal root and lemongrass along with any special herbs or spices individual chefs might favor.
-The washed meat is then allowed sit in the marinade for perhaps 20 minutes while the chef massages the meat to insure proper uptake of the spiced mixture.
+First, the chef thoroughly washes a carefully selected portion of fresh goat and allows it to drain.
+Then they prepare a marinade using a mixture of ginger, galangal root, lemongrass, and any special herbs or spices they prefer.
+The chef allows the washed meat to sit in the marinade for about 20 minutes, massaging it gently to help the spices fully absorb.

-After a short while, the meat is removed from the marinade and lightly steamed until it reaches a “rare” state – cooked but still moist.
-When the chef decides it is ready, the meat is taken from the heat and put in a cool shaded position to let it settle.
-Alternatively, you can chill the meat in a refrigerator for 30 min or so.
-Cooled, the meat is then sliced into thin strips and given a second marinade of a mixture of lemon juice.
-According to the chef’s personal preference, other condiments like sugar, coriander, salt, fish sauce, sesame seeds and more ginger and herbs will be added.
+After a short while, the chef removes the meat from the marinade and lightly steams it until it reaches a “rare” state—cooked but still moist.
+Once the chef decides it’s ready, they take the meat off the heat and place it in a cool, shaded spot to let it settle.
+A modern alternatively is chill the meat in a refrigerator for 30 min or so.

 Cá Rô Tổng Trường- Ninh Binh Climbing Perch